risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 ### Indexes

-Indexes in a database are typically created on one or more columns of a table, and they allow the database management system (DBMS) to quickly locate and retrieve the desired data from the table.
-This can greatly improve the performance of database queries, especially for large tables or tables that are frequently accessed.
+Indexes in a database are typically created on one or more columns of a table, allowing the database management system (DBMS) to  locate and retrieve the desired data from the table quickly.
+This can greatly improve the performance of database queries, especially for large tables or frequently accessed tables.

 ### Streaming database